Apply for a Fly Ash Trading License in Dubai

 Setup Costs, Steps, and Compliance Requirements

 Setting up a fly ash trading company at Dubai South Business Hub Free Zone involves a structured but straightforward process.
-Licence fees vary depending on the package selected, but indicative costs typically include a registration fee, annual licence fee, and establishment card.
+License fees vary depending on the package selected, but indicative costs typically include a registration fee, annual license fee, and establishment card.
 Visa allocations are determined by the office package chosen, with flexi-desk arrangements generally supporting one to three visas and larger office packages accommodating more.

 The step-by-step setup process typically follows this sequence: